 Explores the theory and practice of learning in the faith community and examines the teaching office in the church and contextual issues of teaching.
-3 credit hours Summer 2014 J. Strukova
+3 credit hours serve as organizing principle for congregational life and administration.
+Special attention to methods of teaching, sharing, and facilitating faith practices in all aspects of congregational ministry, and the ways in which an emphasis on faith practices impacts the structure and administration of congregational ministry itself.
+3 credit hours